 AE Works – Pittsburgh, PA

 Pennsylvania is committed to helping aspiring entrepreneurs achieve their business dreams by providing the right training, guidance, and resources to help individuals make good business decisions as they plan and launch a new venture.
+Please note, this information is supplied as a guide and should not take the place of legal or tax advice.
+We recommend the consultation of a lawyer, accountant, and an insurance agent when forming a business.

 Your success as an aspiring entrepreneur begins with defining your business concept and goals.
 Writing a business plan is the first exciting step to becoming a small business owner, and will help you obtain financing and other support as you start and grow your business.
 It also compels you to strategize and anticipate what lies ahead, giving you a higher chance of success.